toddamoda/pyyxellsfgffg/docs/source/models.rst

 model level and the Detector object is passed to it.
 The model modifies this Detector object and returns it for the next models in the pipeline.

-% general, CCD or CMOS specific models
 This object can be a general,  a CCD or a CMOS type Detector object, whether if the model is supposed to simulate a general (e.g. cosmic rays), a CCD (e.g. CTI) or a CMOS (e.g. Alternating Column Noise) specific detector effect.

-% other arguments from yaml
 Any other (optional) input arguments can be defined for the model as well, which will be loaded from the YAML file or GUI and passed to the model automatically.

-% existing model, wrapper function
 If an existing model is a Python class or it is implemented in a different programming language (C/C++, Fortran, Java), then the model function is a wrapper function, which needs to call and handle the original code (class